mikelove/swish-demos/differential-transcript-airway.knit.md

 The top up-regulated and down-regulated transcripts can be plotted with inferential replicate data shown as boxes in a boxplot.
 The orange boxes represent the dexamethasone treated samples, and the blue are the untreated.
+Again the boxes show the range of the inferential replicates for each sample for this transcript.
 They are grouped by donor pair (alternating black and grey bars at the bottom of the plot indicate pairs):

 ```r